WadeP6970/johnricco.github.io/_posts/2016-8-5-twitter-bot.md

 tweet(this_tweet)
 ```

-If we run the entirety of this code, the account posts a tweet that looks like this:
+If we run the entirety of this code, the account posts a tweet [like this](https://twitter.com/primaryguidebot/status/761479359077224448).

-*4) The automation*
+**4) The automation**

 In order to turn this code into an actual Twitter bot, we need to make it tweet at regular intervals on its own.
 This can be accomplished with Windows Task Scheduler (or chron / launchd job with Mac).
 This stackoverflow post demonstrates how to do this, step-by-step.